gclayburg/dockerPreparePlugin/README.md

 ENTRYPOINT ["./bootrunner.sh"]
 ```

 There are two ADD commands in here.
-This plugin split the Spring boot jar file into two directories - one for your applicaiton code classes and the other for dependent jar files.
+This plugin split the Spring boot jar file into two directories - one for your application code classes and the other for dependent jar files.
 This way, we get all the benefits of a spring boot runnable jar file and yet we can still use the docker layer cache.

 ### [bootrunner.sh](src/main/resources/defaultdocker/bootrunner.sh)
 ```bash